How Many Layers of Skin Do You Have?

 feet have the thickest skin in the human body

-Your feet have the thickest skin compared to other parts of your body.
+Your feet have the thickest skin compared to other parts of your anatomy.